Graphical models for infinite measures with applications to extremes: Definition of conditional independence for and first properties

 These conditions are crucial in the study of graphical models as they directly imply certain equivalences or implications among fundamental Markov properties usually considered in directed and undirected graphical models; see~Sections~\ref{sec:undirected} and~\ref{sec:directed}.

 If we restrict our attention to homogeneous measures $\Lambda$ that admit a Lebesgue density on $\mathcal E_+$ as considered in~\citet{eng2018} in the context of extreme value theory, Steffen Lauritzen argues already in his discussion contribution that their extremal conditional independence is a semi-graphoid.
-We will confirm this finding below.
+We will confirm this finding below (Section~\ref{sec:semi-graphoid}) and even show that homogeneous measures $\Lambda$ with a positive continuous Lebesgue-density on $\mathcal E_+$ (and independent concatenations thereof) give rise to a \emph{graphoid} (Appendix~\ref{app:graphoids}).

 However, our general setting here goes far beyond this situation in several ways.
 Our $\Lambda$ is not necessarily homogeneous, it does not necessarily have a density, its mass is not restricted to the positive upper orthant and it may even have mass on sub-faces of $\mathcal E$.
 This leads to a situation, where only the properties (L1)--(L3) always hold.
 The contraction condition (L4) is more involved.

 \begin{proposition} Conditional independence with respect to $\Lambda$ as defined in Definition~\ref{def:CILambda} satisfies (L1), (L2) and (L3). \end{proposition} \begin{proof} Properties (L1) and (L3) follow directly from their respective counterparts for probability laws, whereas (L2) follows similarly if one takes into account the compatibility with marginal measures as stated in Lemma~\ref{lemma:marginalcompatibility}. \end{proof} It will be shown in Theorem~\ref{thm:L4} below that also property (L4) is true under the explosiveness assumption~\eqref{eq:infinite}.
 This property is not true, however, for general finite measures $\Lambda$, in which case our Definition~\ref{def:CILambda} might not be natural.
 The problem arises from the exclusion of the origin in the domain $\cE=\RR^V \setminus \{0_V\}$, which is neither necessary nor natural in the finite case.
 The following simple example illustrates this.